‘The Black Sheep’

 The tip is firm enough to pick up neat tube paint easily when desired, and the brush carries a good amount of liquid if immersed fully in water/paint.
 I find I am able to judge well the amount of paint and water I pick up in it, which on a technical level is one of the most important judgements a watercolourist makes.
 The Black Sheep is also hardy.
-I use mine really vigorously and the point lasts well.
+I use mine very vigorously and the point lasts well.

 Hair length from ‘ferrule’ to tip = 30 mm (variable by approx 1 mm)